Eduardo Saverin: In media

 Saverin is played by Andrew Garfield in the film The Social Network, which is based on Ben Mezrich's The Accidental Billionaires.

 Personal life

-Saverin emigrated to Singapore in 2009.
-Saverin and Elaine Andriejanssen, an Indonesian national of Chinese descent and with partial Dutch ancestry, became engaged on March 27, 2014, were married on June 25, 2015, and have one child.
-They met while Saverin was studying at Harvard and Andriejanssen at Tufts nearby.
+Saverin immigrated to Singapore in 2009.
+Saverin and Elaine Andriejanssen, an Indonesian national of Chinese descent and with partial Dutch ancestry, became engaged on March 27, 2014, were married on June 25, 2015.
+They met while attending university in Massachusetts, where Saverin studied at Harvard University and Andriejanssen at Tufts University.
 Andriejanssen, who works in the finance industry, comes from a wealthy family that runs several businesses in Indonesia.

-Saverin renounced his U.S. citizenship in September 2011, thereby avoiding an estimated US$700 million in capital gains taxes.
-This generated media attention and controversy.
-Saverin claimed that he renounced his citizenship because of his "interest in working and living in Singapore", and denied that he left the U.S. to avoid paying taxes.

-In 2023, he acquired two chalets in the French ski resort of Courchevel for US$95 million.
-They total over 3000 sqm.
+Eduardo and Elaine registered the charity Eduardo and Elaine Saverin Foundation in Singapore in 2023, their donations focus on the areas of education, wildlife conservation, health care and mental health.
+According to the Strait Times, the organization is one of the ten largest private donors in the country.